Jungle Movement of Gilan: Resumption of hostilities and Gilan SSR (1918–20)

+By 1920, the Jangalis engaged in an uprising in which they demanded regional autonomy and national reforms.
+There was a turning point in the movement's history when the Red Army came into the Iranian port of Anzali from Baku, which the 11th Red Army had entered on 28 April.
+As a result, the Red Army and Jangalis agreed on the establishment of the bourgeois democratic and anti-British/anti-imperialist government in Gilan.
+The Red Caspian Flotilla and Jangalis under the command of Fyodor Raskolnikov and Sergo Ordzhonikidze defeated the British North Persia Force and recaptured Anzali on 18 May, advancing towards and entering Rasht with the help of the 11th Army on the same day.
+The 11th Army captured Rasht on the 4 June and the Jangalis subsequently proclaimed the Socialist Soviet Republic of Gilan on 5 June.
+This was followed by a coup d'état against Mirza on 31 July 1920.
+As a result, Dustdar became the Chairman of the Council of People's Commissars of Gilan, and thus the main leader of the Gilan SSR.

 After this, the Jangalis were a key part of maintaining Socialist Soviet Republic of Gilan, showing that Marxists and Muslims could work together in a common cause.
 John Foran describes this collaboration:

 The Communist Party of Iran, led by Haydar Khan Amoughlu, and the Jungle Movement, led by Mirza Kuchak Khan, had formed an alliance to build a soviet socialist republic.
 In addition, they sent a letter to Lenin asking for assistance in 'freeing us and all of the oppressed from the chain of Iranian and British oppressors.'
 They also sent a letter to Tehran proclaiming the monarch government illegitimate.